LucioMascolo/Noise-free-C2-graph/README.md

      2) Only a Region of Intesrest (ROI) has been processed, by selecting bursts 3-5 (sub-swath IW1), and using the Subset operator.

      3) In the Multilook operator, the number of range looks is set to 4, the number of azimuth looks is set to 1

- TO RUN THE PROCESSING GRAPH IN SNAP
+ BEFORE RUNNING THE PROCESSING GRAPH IN SNAP

  - MANDATORY CHANGES

- According to the image that has to be processed, the user must change:
+ According to the image (or the set of images) to be processed, the user must change:

       1) The sub-swath and the bursts in the TOPSAR-Split operator, by selecting the sub-swath and the the bursts of interest